 SANS Grid NetWars may be a defensive investigation tournament, but it turns out it has a lot in common with classical Capture the Flag competitions.
 And by chance, we know a thing or two about that.
 BSG is famous for bringing up CTF games at cyber security conferences in Ukraine and abroad.
 So, it was only natural that we found some similarities between the SANS tournament and the CTF competitions.

 At the end of the day, it is still a cyber security job.
 The difference of position in relation to incident evidence is technically unimportant.
-It is equally important to think like an attacker and an investigator when moving through the security investigation.
+It is equally necessary to think like an attacker and an investigator when moving through the security investigation.
 And the profound knowledge of the technology stack and the cyber attack tactics and techniques is of much use in both Red and Blue teams.

 We are grateful to the tournament organizers for this opportunity and all teams who participated in the tough competition.
 We have learned a lot, and we have seen how much more there is to learn.
-And for the first time in BSG history, we seriously consider extending our practice to digital forensics and incident response.
+And for the first time in BSG history, we seriously consider extending our work to digital forensics and incident response.

 But right now, let us take a break and celebrate.
 Until next time, and stay safe out there.